HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-Those two modules look similar and surely can be refactored, but we will examine that later.
-For now we will closely examine the Occupation module.
-First line of initialize method sets instance variable @occupation to hold occupation of character.
-Second line calls include_occupation method, which includes chosen occupation module to object's singleton class (this means that this module is available only for this particular object, but not for all Character's objects).
-Described method depends on other method — occupation_module, which returns Module that is going to be included.
-It uses ActiveSupport's constantize for that (constantize makes constant out of string).
+Those two modules look similar and can be refactored, but we will examine that later.
+For now take a look at the Occupation module.

+The initialize method sets an instance variable @occupation and then calls `include_occupation`, which includes the chosen occupation to the object's singleton class (this means that this module is available only for this object, not for all Character's objects).
+The `occupation_module` method returns the module to be included (using ActiveSupport's constantize).
-Last line of initialize method:

-{% highlight ruby %}
-super if defined? super
-{% endhighlight %}

-calls initialize method that is defined in any other module/class, which is higher in inheritance line.
-This is important, because it calls not only initialize method of Character‘s class, but it also calls initialize methods defined in all modules, which had been included before the described one was included.
-It assures that both: initialize defined in Race module and initialize defined in Occupation module would be called.
+Finally the super call in the `initialize` method calls initialize in any other module/class through inheritance.
+This is important, because it calls not only the `initialize` method of Character class, but it also `initialize` defined in all modules, which had been included before the described one was included.
+It assures that both: `initialize` defined in the Race module and in the Occupation module are both called.
+The Race module works in the same way.

-Race module is analogous to Occupation module, so we can skip its examination.

-The last thing we need to implement is modules for particular races and occupations.
-Since all of the modules are quite similar, I’m only going to list here two of each kind:
+The last thing we need to implement are the modules for each race and occupation.
+Since they are quite similar, I’m only going to list two here:

-Ogre module:
 {% highlight ruby %}
 #lib/character/race/ogre.rb